frju365/clamav-gui/docs/troubleshooting.md

 Once you have installed ClamAV and added the ClamAV path to the `PATH` environment variable, click on the **Check Availability** button below to activate the ClamAV GUI for free

 ---
-## Something wrong has happened after updating the GUI
+## I got a strange error page after launching the GUI, and it happens when I go to the specific page...
 That error might happen because of leftover LocalStorage configurations

 1. Open the System Tray Menu